run-llama/llama_index/docs/how_to/cost_analysis.md

 3. parameters used during building
 4. parameters used during querying

-The cost of building and querying each index is given in the reference documentation (TODO).
+The cost of building and querying each index is a TODO in the reference documentation.
 In the meantime, here is a high-level overview of the cost structure of the indices.

 ### Index Building